 The weighting schemes appear to work fairly well.
-While in principle the uni-dimensional cooperation-to-conflict scaling should be problematic-for example the USA-Canada or USA-Japan relationships are characterized by high levels of both cooperation and political conflict-in practice this hasn't prevented the scaled data from being used successfully in a variety of studies.
-This may be due in part to the fact that event data have been primarily employed to study highly conflictual situations such as the Cold War (Ashley 1980; Goldstein and Freeman 1990; Dixon 1986) and the Middle East (Azar 1972; Azar et al. 1979; Schrodt and Gerner 1997, 1998) where "cooperation" is largely expressed as a reduction of conflict.
+While in principle the unidimensional cooperation-to-conflict scaling should be problematic-for example the U.S.-Canada or U.S.-Japan relationships are characterized by high levels of both cooperation and political conflict-in practice this hasn't prevented the scaled data from being used successfully in a variety of studies.
+This may be due in part to the fact that event data have been primarily employed to study highly conflictual situations such as the Cold War ([5]; [32]; [23]) and the Middle East ([6]; [28]; [71]; [72]) where "cooperation" is largely expressed as a reduction of conflict.

 Nonetheless, there are a couple of clear problems with scaling.
 First, aggregating events is controversial: the "folk criticism"6 of the Azar-Sloan scale is "3 riots equals a nuclear war."
-This debate goes back to the earliest event data discussions (e.g. Azar and Ben-Dak 1975; Azar, Brody and McClelland 1972) and has continued over time: see exchanges between Howell (1983) and McClelland (1983) or Vincent (1990) and Dixon (1990).
+This debate goes back to the earliest event data discussions (e.g., [9]; [10]) and has continued over time: see exchanges between Howell [44] and McClelland [60] or Vincent [75] and Dixon [24].
 Second, the assignment of weights by panels of experts is arbitrary, atheoretical and detached from any specific empirical context.
-For example, why should the same set of weights should apply to a dispute such as Israel-Lebanon, where military exchanges are very common, and USA-USSR, where military exchanges were virtually nonexistent?
+For example, why should the same set of weights apply to a dispute such as Israel-Lebanon, where military exchanges are very common, and U.S.-USSR, where military exchanges were virtually nonexistent?
 Finally, it is unclear how much effect the choice of a particular weighting scheme has on the results of the study-minor differences in weights could lead to major differences in results.